 Have you ever had such a hard time with a breakup that you wanted some kind of revenge?
 Did you come to realize that it wasn’t worth it?

 I can remember being very tempted to do some awful things using my ex-boyfriend’s social security number.
-I just could not
+I

 When you are married or in a committed relationship, do you believe that you should be afforded some degree of privacy?
 I think some people expect to give up some freedom in a relationship, but what privacy can you keep?
 Should people in relationships keep secrets?
 Is it important to be able to have some things that you can keep to yourself?